Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 {x for x in range(100) if x%3 == 0}
 ```

-- [x] A set of all the multiples of 3 less than 100.
+- [ ] A set of all the multiples of 3 less than 100.
 - [ ] A set of all the number from 0 to 100 multiplied by 3.
-- [ ] A list of all the multiples of 3 less than 100.
+- [x] A list of all the multiples of 3 less than 100.
 - [ ] A set of all the multiples of 3 less than 100 excluding 0.

+[reference](https://www.w3schools.com/python/python_lists_comprehension.asp) It is a `List Comprehension` so it will return a 'list`!

 #### Q87.
 What does the // operator in Python 3 allow you to do?